-MAG Physical Therapy, Pilates & Wellness is unique in that it offers physical therapy as well as one-on-one pilates instruction that is customized to each individual to bridge their therapy with proper exercise techniques to maintain an active lifestyle and achieve desired fitness levels.
+MAG Physical Therapy, Pilates & Wellness is unique in that it offers physical therapy as well as 1-on-1 pilates instruction that is customized to each individual to bridge their therapy with proper exercise techniques to maintain an active lifestyle and achieve desired fitness levels.

 We hope this information has given you some ideas as to how you can ease your pain and/or improve your health and wellness.
 Please contact MAG Physical Therapy to set up a complimentary phone consultation if you would like more information.
 Seeking care from a physical therapist is the best and quickest way to address your pain symptoms and improve your overall fitness.

 Please contact us so we can get you on the path to recovery and wellness!